KietAPCS/GlassIdentification/README.md

-# Glass Identification — EDA, Modeling, and Benchmarking
+# Glass Identification — EDA, Modeling

 Comprehensive analysis and multi-model benchmarking on the UCI Glass Identification dataset.
 The project explores data cleaning, exploratory data analysis (EDA), handling class imbalance, and training a range of classifiers.
 Final results and saved models are included for reuse.